danielkiely/adversarial-rl-llm/README.md

 ```

 ## Usage
+This branch is mainly for running InjecAgent experiment.
+If you want to run AgentDojo please checkout [agentdojo branch](https://github.com/facebookresearch/rl-injector/tree/agentdojo).

 ### Prepare Data
 Download the original data from [InjecAgent Repo](https://github.com/uiuc-kang-lab/InjecAgent/blob/main/data/test_cases_dh_base.json), and move `test_cases_dh_base.json` to `data/InjecAgent/raw`.
 Then you can run `python data/InjecAgent/split_dataset.py`to split the dataset.